LuigiChiricosta/Detecting-cancer-causing-genes-and-variants-in-Colon-Adenocarcinoma/scripts.md

 Others:

-- To compute boxplot or histogram: https://github.com/LuigiChiricosta/Detecting-cancer-causing-genes-and-variants-in-Colon-Adenocarcinoma/blob/master/compute_plots.py
+- To compute boxplot or histogram representations: https://github.com/LuigiChiricosta/Detecting-cancer-causing-genes-and-variants-in-Colon-Adenocarcinoma/blob/master/compute_plots.py

 - To compute a full join of two lists based on the first colum: